prezi/snakebasket/README.md

 Snakebasket
 ===============

-The pip++ which will eventually make python development a little easier:
+snakebasket is the pip++ which makes multi-package python development a little easier:

-Features:
+snakebasket does two things:
- * Follow requirements.txt or requirements-$POSTFIX.txt files in
+ * Recursively reads simple `requirements.txt` or old-school `setup.ph` files during install.
-   the root of editable requirements during install.
- * In case of conflicting requirements, choose the newer version.
+ * Chooses and installs the latest depedency versions, in the case of conflicting requirements.

 Installation
 ---
 Within your virtualenv, run:
 `curl -ss -L http://href.prezi.com/snakebasket | bash -s`

-Legacy
----
-*Don't use this version unless you want to spend countless hours debugging unreadable code!*
-The old and untested version of snakebasket can be installed via pip from:
-`pip install -e git+git@github.com:prezi/snakebasket.git@v1.0.0#egg=snakebasket`

 Development
 ---